(Im)possibility of Incentive Design for Challenge-based Blockchain Protocols: Model and Design Goals

 \section{Model and Design Goals}

 In this section, we formalize a minimal model for challenge-based rewards: players, costs with an upper bound, deposits, ordering modes, and winner multiplicity.
+This paper follows a \textit{mechanism design} approach, which can be conceptualized as the inverse of traditional game theory analysis, in which the objective is designing game rules to achieve desired outcomes instead of analyzing all possible outcomes from existing, fixed rules.
 We state two design goals used in the following sections.